htxuankhoa/docker/readme.md

 ![Local Docker screenshot](screenshot.png)

 ## Application path
-This environment is setup to serve multi-projects at the `APPLICATIONS` path.
+This environment is setting up to serve multi-projects at the `APPLICATIONS` path.

 Example